What taxes do you pay when you charter private jet flights in the United States?

 |International Head Tax (7 pax × 1 leg × $18.60/pax/leg)||130.20|

-Charter flights from the United States to US possessions and the Caribbean
+Charter Flights from the United States to the US Possessions and the Caribbean

 Flights from the United States to United States possessions such as Puerto Rico as well as flights from the United States to the Caribbean are considered to be international flights and are not subject to FET.
 Only the international head tax is charged.
 United States possessions and countries in the Caribbean are not subject to the 225-mile rule.